lukenycz/lukenycz/README.md

 ### As you can see, from one project to another I'm trying something new to increase my skill.
 (PubBar, BMI Calculator)

-Currently I'm working on a URL Shoretner.
+Currently I'm working on a 100 Days of Swift with https://www.hackingwithswift.com/

 💳 I’m currently mastering **Swift.**